kubedb/docs/docs/guides/redis/concepts/autoscaler.md

 Like any official Kubernetes resource, a `RedisAutoscaler` has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

-Here is a sample `RedisAutoscaler` CROs for autoscaling different components of database is given below:
+Here is a sample `RedisAutoscaler` CRDs for autoscaling different components of database is given below:

 **Sample `RedisAutoscaler` for standalone database:**